Echigo-Tsumari Art Field 2026

 • Katakuri House

-[Hours] Closed on Tuesdays and Wednesdays (except holidays)
+[Business Hours] Closed Tuesdays and Wednesdays (except national holidays)

 Summary